EdJoPaTo/website-stalker-example/sites/org-telegram-core-bots.md

 Use the
 **/newbot**
 command to create a new bot.
-The BotFather will ask you for a name and username, then generate an authorization token for your new bot.
+The BotFather will ask you for a name and username, then generate an authentication token for your new bot.

 The
 **name**